hasan-umanitoba/hasan-umanitoba.github.io/README.md

 **Hasan Saleem** is the author.
 I appreciate my course intructor Stewart Wilcox for providing the README template and guiding the format for this assignment.Thank you to Andrew Etter for writing [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS]) and introducing the strategies described.
-Thank you to Abdullah Al Noman, Jaden Down, and Long Vu, Abu Yasin Sabik, for peer editing.
+Thank you to Abdullah Al Noman, Jaden Down, and Long Vu, Abu Yasin Sabik for peer editing and valuable feedback throughout this course.

 ## FAQs